-Apart of the larger complex: The Tank, you can enjoy multiple swimming areas, a waterside that soars you through a shark tank, and affordable drinks before retreating to this secluded 21+ getaway.
+Apart from the larger complex: The Tank, you can enjoy multiple swimming areas, a waterside that soars you through a shark tank, and affordable drinks before retreating to this secluded 21+ getaway.
 Located on the third floor, you can enjoy a dip in their infinity pool, escape into one of their eight poolside cabanas or watch a game at the H2O Bar.
-A major perk of this adult offering at the Golden Nugget, is the hotel allows you to reserve chaise lounges for $40, securing a comfortable spot regardless of when you arrive, and offer affordable day beds as well, starting at $100 which includes host service, towels and complimentary water bottles.
+A major perk of this adult offering at the Golden Nugget is the hotel allows you to reserve chaise lounges for $40, securing a comfortable spot regardless of when you arrive, and offer affordable day beds as well, starting at $100 which includes host service, towels, and complimentary water bottles.
 In a city where it’s almost impossible to find a place to lay out and relax after 11 am, this is a great option if you’d like to come and go as you please, as the reservation secures your spot all day.

 The Directors Pool – MGM Grand

-MGM Grand features a 6.5 acre pool complex, so it’s no figure that one of their offerings is an adult only retreat.
+MGM Grand features a 6.5-acre pool complex, so it’s no figure that one of their offerings is an adult only retreat.
 With no gates, cover charges or kids, The Director’s pool is an oasis of relaxation in the otherwise, water-park inspired complex.
 Perfect for going for a dip in the lazy river, playing some water volleyball and then retreating for some relaxation, MGM prides itself on their slogan of “Welcome to Paradise” and paradise it is indeed.
-If you plan on spending a full day here, be aware that their drinks can be quite pricy, but if you do decide to drink poolside, I highly suggest making a meal out of it (and a few photo ops) and order their Morning After Mary.
+If you plan on spending a full day here, be aware that their drinks can be quite pricey, but if you do decide to drink poolside, I highly suggest making a meal out of it (and a few photo ops) and order their Morning After Mary.
 Served from their poolside restaurant Cabana Grill, for $24 you get a 32 oz “meal” complete with a chicken tender, chef’s choice of cheeses and meats, fresh veggies and a BLT slider.
 It’s a ridiculously amazing drink worth sharing on social media and it’s delicious too!
 Want to save money for later on?
-MGM Grand does provide plastic cups you can fill your outside drinks with, so feel free to bring a drink down from your room or grab a strong one while gambling, and bring it into the pool with you, free of charge.
+MGM Grand does provide plastic cups you can fill your outside drinks with, so feel free to bring a drink down from your room or grab a strong one while gambling and bring it into the pool with you, free of charge.
 It’s a great way to save some cash for a poolside massage later on!

 Cypress Pool – Bellagio

 A resort within a resort, The Cypress pool is full of botanical gardens and refined beauty for a truly relaxing experience.
-Here, the Italian-themed pool are provides a serene ambiance free from kids and EDM music, rather providing only the best food and drinks while receiving impeccable service.
-Feel like a true jetsetter while you receive a poolside massage while in the presence of Evian-water misters and cuddling up with a good book on top of your chilled towels to combat the summer heat.
+Here, the Italian-themed pool provides a serene ambiance free from kids and EDM music, rather providing only the best food and drinks while receiving impeccable service.
+Feel like a true jet-setter while you receive a poolside massage while in the presence of Evian-water misters and cuddling up with a good book on top of your chilled towels to combat the summer heat.

 For Day Clubbing: